WHEEL KNOWLEDGE IN THE 21st CENTURY

 In the case of the loop tguye~lk, what many tribal communities have done is, rather than "reinvent the wheel", pun intended, they simply adopted the knowledge as a universal symbol of peaceful interaction among nations, and there is nothing unusual about that.
 However, the knowledge is expended, they cross cultural understanding.
 My language has a word for "Medicine" but only as it is used in the context of physical healing (haldaaw, meaning to medicate, or ni~lgutxa'ootga, meaning poultice).

-The Plains Medicine Wheel teachings include the seven sacred ceremonies and the seven sacred teachings of White Buffalo Calf Woman.
+The Plains Medicine Wheel knowledge include the seven sacred ceremonies and the seven sacred teachings of White Buffalo Calf Woman.
 These, for example, were subsequently adopted by the Ojibwa, Chippewa, Potowatami (Anishinaabe) people and called the "Seven Grandfather teachings"); they changed the emphasis from female to a male perspective as part of their cultural world view.
 (Respect, Honour, Wisdom, Courage, Love, Humility, Honesty).